cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpexpand.md

 ## Specify hosts using hostnames or IP addresses

-When expanding a Greenplum Database system, you can specify either a hostname or an IP address for the value.
+When expanding a Cloudberry Database system, you can specify either a hostname or an IP address for the value.

 - If you specify a hostname, the resolution of the hostname to an IP address should be done locally for security.
 For example, you should use entries in a local `/etc/hosts` file to map a hostname to an IP address.
 The resolution of a hostname to an IP address should not be performed by an external service such as a public DNS server.
-You must stop the Greenplum system before you change the mapping of a hostname to a different IP address.
+You must stop the Cloudberry system before you change the mapping of a hostname to a different IP address.
 - If you specify an IP address, the address should not be changed after the initial configuration.
 When segment mirroring is enabled, replication from the primary to the mirror segment will fail if the IP address changes from the configured value.
-For this reason, you should use a hostname when expanding a Greenplum Database system unless you have a specific requirement to use IP addresses.
+For this reason, you should use a hostname when expanding a Cloudberry Database system unless you have a specific requirement to use IP addresses.

-When expanding a Greenplum system, `gpexpand` populates `gp_segment_configuration` catalog table with the new segment instance information.
-Greenplum Database uses the `address` value of the `gp_segment_configuration` catalog table when looking up host systems for Greenplum interconnect (internal) communication between the coordinator and segment instances and between segment instances, and for other internal communication.
+When expanding a Cloudberry system, `gpexpand` populates `gp_segment_configuration` catalog table with the new segment instance information.
+Cloudberry Database uses the `address` value of the `gp_segment_configuration` catalog table when looking up host systems for Cloudberry interconnect (internal) communication between the coordinator and segment instances and between segment instances, and for other internal communication.

 ## Use host systems with multiple NICs

-If host systems are configured with multiple NICs, you can expand a Greenplum Database system to use each NIC as a Greenplum host system.
+If host systems are configured with multiple NICs, you can expand a Cloudberry Database system to use each NIC as a Cloudberry host system.
 You must ensure that the host systems are configured with sufficient resources to support all the segment instances being added to the host.
-Also, if you enable segment mirroring, you must ensure that the expanded Greenplum system configuration supports failover if a host system fails.
+Also, if you enable segment mirroring, you must ensure that the expanded Cloudberry system configuration supports failover if a host system fails.

-For example, this is a `gpexpand` configuration file for a simple Greenplum system.
-The segment host `gp7s1` and `gp7s2` are configured with two NICs, `-s1` and `-s2`, where the Greenplum Database system uses each NIC as a host system.
+For example, this is a `gpexpand` configuration file for a simple Cloudberry system.
+The segment host `gp7s1` and `gp7s2` are configured with two NICs, `-s1` and `-s2`, where the Cloudberry Database system uses each NIC as a host system.

 ```shell
 gp7s1-s2|gp7s1-s2|40001|/data/data1/gpseg2|6|2|p